jamescostian/flashcardz/js-api.md

 Flashcardz also comes with 4 pickers:

++ `improve` - the default, which is like a combination of hard, even, and random
 + `hard` - show the hardest cards first
 + `easy` - show the easiest cards first
 + `even` - try to make every card shown the same number of times